dcmouser/mewlo/doc/sphinx/book/core/packages.rst

 There will be 3 places where packages may be installed:

-    * mewlo/mpackages/core - the base core required packagesthat power Mewlo (required and non-optional)
+    * mewlo/mpackages/core - the base core required packages that power Mewlo (required and non-optional)
-    * mewlo/mpackages/user - any user-installed optional packagesthat are available for ALL Mewlo sites using this Mewlo install.
+    * mewlo/mpackages/user - any user-installed optional packages that are available for ALL Mewlo sites using this Mewlo install.
-    * SpecificSite/packages/user - any user-installed optional packagesthat are localized for this one site application.
+    * SpecificSite/packages/user - any user-installed optional packages that are localized for this one site application.

 Example of a good lightweight python plugin system: http://yapsy.sourceforge.net/